rwdavies/STITCH/README.md

 Changes in latest version

-1. Be able to use bx tag to link reads
-2. Export yet more functions for library use
+1. Export more functions for library use

 For details of past changes please see [CHANGELOG](CHANGELOG.md).